 HEALTH & SAFETY PLAN

 COVID-19 has been declared a worldwide pandemic by the World Health Organization.
 COVID-19 is highly contagious and is believed to spread mainly from person-to-person contact.
 As a result, federal, state, and local governments and federal and state health agencies have provided several recommendations to help in mitigation of this disease.
 Those recommendations include but are not limited to the following: 1.
 Check for signs and symptoms of COVID-19 for participants, staff, and volunteers.
 2. Promote healthy hygiene practices such as hand washing, using hand sanitizer, cough in your elbow, asking those who are ill to stay home.
 3. Intensify cleaning, disinfection, and ventilation in studio facilities.
 An air purifier, which cleans, freshens, filters, and eliminates dust and airborne contaminants, has been recently installed at our studio.
 4. Regularly communicate and monitor developments with local authorities, employees, and families regarding cases, exposures, and updates to policies and procedures.
 5. Participants, coaches and staff MUST provide their own water bottle for hydration.
 Water bottles or snacks must not be shared.
-6. Face coverings will not be used for athletes while practicing or competing.
+6. Face coverings are currently required at our studio.

 At this time, Melinda's School of Dance is making every effort to abide by the guidelines set forth by the Pennsylvania Department of Health for COVID-19 mitigation which limits the numbers allowed in facilities.
 We will make those determinations as necessary and limit parent observations in an attempt to follow these guidelines.
 When parents are given opportunities to observe class, we ask that anyone over the age of 2 wear a face covering.
 We appreciate everyone's understanding for the health and safety of our participants and staff.
 Please see our Health & Safety Plan above for more information.